solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/00_Preparation/readme.md

 Alternatively, you can rename the file to `User_Setup.h` and copy it into the folder.
 However, be aware that your settings may be lost during a library update.

-## Wire Diagram
+## Wire Diagram Folder
-Show how to wire the ILI9341, RP2040, SGP40 and BME280 together
+Shows how to wire the ILI9341, RP2040, SGP40 and BME280 together

 ## Pin Configuration (Just ILI9341 with RP2040):